boyer-nicolas/ombrage-bun-api/packages/examples/auth/README.md

-# Ombrage Auth Example
+# Koritsu Auth Example

-This example demonstrates how to integrate authentication into an Ombrage Bun API using [Better Auth](https://better-auth.vercel.app/), a comprehensive authentication library for TypeScript.
+This example demonstrates how to integrate authentication into a Koritsu API using [Better Auth](https://better-auth.vercel.app/), a comprehensive authentication library for TypeScript.

 ## Features